You have several options:

 - Informative care programs on asthma, COPD, congestive heart failure, coronary artery disease and diabetes

-- The Silver&Fit® Program–Access to more than 13,000 participating fitness facility locations across the country, where you can use the equipment, attend group fitness classes or join in fun quarterly social events (where available) or the option to enroll into the Home Fitness Program
+- The Silver&Fit® Program–Access to more than 14,000 participating fitness facility locations across the country, where you can use the equipment, attend group fitness classes or the option to enroll into the Home Fitness Program

 - Access to our members-only website with additional resources